 If you've recently been experiencing a steady decline in conversion rates and an increase in bounce rates, or if these figures have been unimpressive from the start, page speed may be to blame.

 According to , a delay of one second in some instances increases the bounce rate by 32%.
 With site speed, every second matters.
 One second might be too much time for your site to load.
-The ideal site speed score for seamless online shopping according to Google is .
+The ideal site speed score for seamless online shopping according to Google tag manager is .

 Having a slow site speed on Shopify is bad news for any serious business owner or entrepreneur, and must be addressed swiftly.